Employment Law in Illinois

 • Maximum of 24 hours per week

-• School and work hours cannot exceed 8 hours combined on a daily basis
+• School and work hours cannot exceed 8 hours combined daily

-A collection of federal anti-discrimination laws protect workers from employment discrimination.
+A collection of federal anti-discrimination laws protects workers from employment discrimination.
 Following are brief descriptions of some of these anti-discrimination acts:

 • Title VII of the Civil Rights Act: Prohibits employers from selecting job applicants and employees based on race, religion, color, sex, and national origin.